Murrayw123/LearningExercisesGolang/README.md

 ## Lists, slicing, and maps

-- Write a program that reads a list of integers from the command line, stores them in a slice, and then calculates the average of the numbers in the slice.
+- convert a string array of numbers to a slice, and then calculates the average of the numbers in the slice.

 - Implement a function that takes a slice of integers and returns a new slice that contains only the unique elements of the original slice.